carmancater/carmancater.github.io/resume.md

     - Taught Principles of Statistics and Contemporary Math.
     - Demonstrated proficiency in Excel, utilizing various graphical tools such as histograms, circle and bar graphs, and time series to support statistical analysis, including simple linear regression.

+- **Tutor & Graduate Assistant**
+Central Connecticut State University
+The Learning Center
+New Britain, CT
+08/2014 - 05/2018
+    - Helped university students across all levels of college-level Mathematics and Statistics courses, demonstrating proficiency in these subjects.
+Assisted supervisor to create the tutoring schedule.
+    - Acquired effective communication skills, able to convey complex information to non-technical audiences, which is valuable for presenting data insights to stakeholders.

 ### :department_store: Sales Experience
 - **Sales Associate**
 Bob's Stores Footwear & Apparel